-Valencia could only muster an eighth-place finish in Spain's top flight last season as Atletico Madrid broke the domestic dominance of Barcelona and local rivals Real to win the Primera Division title.
+Valencia could only muster an eighth-place finish in Spain's top flight last season, as Atletico Madrid broke the domestic dominance of Barcelona and local rivals Real to win the Liga title.

-"Despite all the big teams in La Liga, Valencia should not hide," he told the media.
-"This is a great team and the team is capable of beating any other side.
+"Despite all the big teams in La Liga, Valencia should not hide," he said at a news conference.
+"This is a great team, and the team is capable of beating any other side.
 We must fight and not hide."

 Mustafi, who had spells in the youth teams of Hamburg and Everton before moving to Sampdoria in 2012, reportedly rejected offers to return to Germany before moving to the Mestalla.

-The defender revealed that, in truth, there was only one option for him after speaking with Valencia coach Nuno Espirito Santo and is eager to help Valencia's revival following new owner Peter Lim's takeover.
+The defender revealed that, in truth, there was only one option for him after speaking with Valencia head coach Nuno Espirito Santo, and is eager to help Valencia's revival following new owner Peter Lim's takeover.